open-keychain/open-keychain/OpenKeychain/src/main/res/raw-ko/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 4.5
+  * Detailed description for security problems
+  * Display keyserver status per key
+  * Support for EdDSA
+  * Fix pgp.mit.edu (new certificate)

+## 4.4
+  * New key status displays detailed information why a key is considered insecure or defective

+## 4.3
+  * Better support for large keys
+  * Fix import of Gpg4win files with broken encodings

+## 4.2

+  * Experimental support for Elliptic Curve Encryption with Security Tokens
+  * Redesigned key import screen
+  * Design improvements to key lists
+  * Support for keyserver onion addresses

 ## 4.1

   * Better detection of emails and other content when opened